 A supplier sends an XML or EDI file to the buyer.
 This is good for buyers who are set up to receive it, but the supplier has to justify the cost of changing their billing application and infrastructure to send XML and EDI documents.
 EDI and XML have high data accuracy but a low on-boarding rate.

-Keying invoice data into the ERP, printing out PDFs, storing large amounts of paper files, and staying committed to paper processes.
+Keying invoice data into the ERP, printing out PDFs or other emailed invoices, storing large amounts of paper files, and staying committed to paper processes.
 Only sustainable for very small operations.

 An Optimal Solution

-Palette Capture solutions utilize both PDF/Electronic and Advanced OCR.
-They process both paper and electronic files in any format: PDF, EDI, XML, Word, Excel, JPG, TiFF, and more.
-It’s available in the Cloud and has minimal I.T. involvement.
+Palette’s Capture solution handles both email and paper invoices with OCR with Intellitags and Digital Capture in the cloud.
+The solution processes files in any format: PDF, EDI, XML, Word, Excel, JPG, TIFF, XML, CSV and more.
 Accuracy rates for paper are 95%, and for PDF/Electronic formats 100%.
 There is no added cost for suppliers.
-Palette Capture solutions seamlessly integrate with your ERP, and there is a Full Service option for larger invoice volumes.